 Internships are supervised work experiences that offer students opportunities to:

-- Students who register for internship credit are expected to develop learning goals and supporting tasks and responsibilities in collaboration with their site supervisor and the Internship Director or Undergraduate Internship Coordinator.
+- Students who register for internship credit are expected to develop learning goals and supporting tasks and responsibilities in collaboration with their site supervisor and the Career Services Director or Undergraduate Internship Coordinator.

 - Academic internships must be a minimum of 3 credits (9 hours/week for 10-week term).
 Project-based internships give students the added benefit of ownership, although all learning experiences will be considered.